If you’re just getting started with a website for yourself or for your business, you’ve likely heard the term “SEO.”

 The quickest way to get started with keyword research is to use a tool like Long Tail Pro that does most of the work for you.
 You can put in some “seed keywords” and then the program will generate hundreds of similar keyword ideas, tell you how often they are searched, and then analyze your competition so you know if it is a good keyword to target.

-If you’re ready to try it out, click the button below to begin a free trial of Long Tail Pro:
+If you’re ready to try it out, click the button below to begin a FREE 7 day trial of Long Tail Pro:

 Do Links To Your Site Matter?